-I recently had the opportunity to ask Dr. Taryn Marie Stejskal, Founder and Chief Resilience Officer of the Resilience Leadership Institute, a few questions about what it takes to build resilient cultures.
+I recently had the opportunity to ask Dr. Taryn Marie Stejskal, Founder and Chief Resilience Officer of the Resilience Leadership Institute, host of the Flourish or Fold Podcast and Author of the book, Five Practices of Highly Resilient People a few questions about what it takes to build resilient cultures.
 I think you’ll find her answers below to be enlightening and equipping as we dig deep to personally and professionally thrive amidst challenge.

 Q: Taryn, in your work, you’ve identified five practices of particularly resilient people.
 For my community of organizational culture-builders, which practice (or practices) stands out to you as especially essential?